Have you ever experienced burnout at work? The Chances are that you probably have without even knowing it.

 What Is Occupational Burnout?

 Burnout, in the context of one’s occupation, is a type of psychological stress characterized by exhaustion, lack of enthusiasm and motivation.
 In most cases, burnouts are accompanied by frustration and cynicism, which, in turn, lead to reduced productivity in the workplace.

 One of the most visible signs of organizational stress is an increase in employee turnover.
 If employees are fearful for their positions or feel the expectations are unrealistic, they may leave the organization rather than continue struggling.

 Turnover is a very costly process for any organization.
-Significant monetary costs are accrued in the process of recruiting, hiring, training, as well as general decrease in productivity.
+Significant monetary costs are accrued in the process of recruiting, hiring, training, as well as a general decrease in productivity.

 The American Management Association believes the cost of finding an employee’s replacement is around 30% of that employee’s salary.